Requirements for Credentialing

 Rationale: We have given considerable thought to the minimum number of hours of clinical training in spiritual/pastoral care, such as CPE, and have concluded that – together with the other requirements – at least 400 hours are sufficient for Credentialed Chaplain and at least 800 hours are sufficient for Board Certified Chaplain.
 Some candidates will need more clinical training to pass the competency tests.
 We expect that determination will be made by the candidate and his or her training supervisor.

-- If the training was accredited by an organization other than ACPE, NACC, CPSP, ACCC or CASC, documentation must include the name of the certifying body and a copy of or link to that body's standards for training programs.
+- If the training was accredited by an organization other than ICPT, ACPE, NACC, CPSP, CPEI or CASC, documentation must include the name of the certifying body and a copy of or link to that body's standards for training programs.
 The standards must show that the training is in chaplaincy care; includes at least 300 hours of client contact for each 400 hours of training, at least 100 hours of knowledge and skills training, and regular supervision by a senior practitioner.

 - If the training is not accredited, the candidate needs to apply for an equivalency.
 To apply for an equivalency: